briggs-octo/eks-docs/docs/eks_iam_role_cross_account.md

 This section below assumes the following:

 - The EKS cluster we want to manage via the IAM role `iam_management_eks_service_role` is named `client_cluster`.
-- The IAM user/role has access to `client_cluster`.
+- The IAM user/role has access to run commands against `client_cluster`.
 - The correct version of kubectl is installed.

 ---